Member Resources:

 Review & Approve Last Meeting Minutes

-Terri made a motion to accept minutes as amended.
-Patti seconded, all in favor
+Liz motioned to accept the minutes as written.
+Terry seconded, all in favor

 Agenda Check